Normans, Pagans, and Celts: discover 5,000 years of Irish history in a day.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

 You travel from Dublin deep into the gorgeous, green landscape of County Meath.
-It’s said that the mythical High Kings of Ireland once lived here.
+This area is soaked in ancient history, and they even say the mythical High Kings of Ireland once lived here.

-You then take the short journey to the 12th century Bective Abbey.
+You then continue to the 12th century Bective Abbey.
 You have time here to take a few photos and enjoy the simple architecture of this ancient monument.

 We don't have any reviews for this tour yet.